simonmichael/hledger_site/src/common-workflows.md

 `hledger bs` to see your account balances (a [balance sheet]), and `hledger is` to see your income and expenses (an [income statement]).

-[Tutorial: hledger add](add.md) describes this process, and hledger's basic concepts and file format, step by step.
+[Tutorial: hledger basics](add.md) describes this process, and hledger's basic concepts and file format, step by step.
 You might want to skim through this one even if you don't plan to use `hledger add`.

+## Web UI

+This is the easiest hledger workflow, if it works for you:

+Download and run `hledger-web`, eg by double-clicking on it.
+It should open in your web browser.
+Use the add form to add transactions.
+It will store data in its default location.
+(So you'll see your transactions next time you run it.)

+[Tutorial: hledger-web](web.html) describes this in more detail.

+## Terminal UI

+Use `hledger add` once to create a journal file with an opening balances transaction.
+Now run `hledger-ui` to view account balances.
+Use the onscreen help to get around and discover the controls.
+Eg, press `a` to add new transactions.

+[Tutorial: hledger-ui](ui.md) describes this setup in more detail.

 ## Text editor